Updated February 4, 2020

 Distribution partner payouts - Can you describe what you mean by three (3) parties involved in the royalty split?

-If for instance they were to license an image for $250.00 to their client, the royalty breakout would be:
+If for instance they were to license an image for $50.00 to their client, the royalty breakout would be:

-Initial sale price - $250.00
+Initial sale price - $50.00

-Distribution partner’s share - $125.00
+Distribution partner’s share - $25.00

-500px & Photographer share - $125.00
+500px & photographer share - $25.00

-Then, based on the individual photo’s Representation Rights (Exclusive or Non-Exclusive) the Photographer share is either:
+Then, based on the individual photo’s Representation Rights (Exclusive or Non-Exclusive) the photographer share is either:

-Exclusive - $75.00 (60% of $125.00)
+Exclusive - $15.00 (60% of $25.00)

-Non-exclusive - $37.50 (30% of $125.00)
+Non-exclusive - $7.50 (30% of $25.00)

-Distribution partner Pricing:
+Distribution partner pricing:

-I received a notification that my photo sold, but the amount I received is much less than the price listed on your distribution partner’s website.
+I received a notification that my photo was sold, but the amount I received is much less than the price listed on your distribution partner’s website.
 Why?

 Distribution partners provide a list price or the suggested price on their platforms.
 In other industries it's known as the MSRP or Manufacturer’s Suggested Retail Price.
-The suggested price on our distribution partner platforms is based on file size.
+The suggested price is based on file size.
 However, from time to time our distribution partners will provide bulk pricing or discounted pricing based on their client’s needs or a specific pricing agreement that may have been negotiated between the distribution partner and the client.
-Each distribution partner has sole discretion over pricing.
-All major licensing platforms in the stock photography industry work in the same way.
-This has been the case since we began working with distribution partners in 2015.
-Of note, this was also true of 500px Marketplace when it was operational.
+This helps to increase exposure of licensable content to buyers who wouldn’t be receptive to MSRP pricing.